Pipeline Basics

 Only Authorized Registries

-The only authorized registries for pulling images are from Ironbank (https://repo1.dso.mil) and the MDO-managed pipeline-template registries (https://registry.il2.dso.mil/, https://registry.il4.dso.mil, https://registry.il5.dso.mil).
+The only authorized registries for pulling images are from Iron Bank and the MDO-managed pipeline-template registries (https://registry.il2.dso.mil/, https://registry.il4.dso.mil, https://registry.il5.dso.mil).
 Dockerfiles pulling from other registries will fail.

 Unauthorized Commands

-Commands that require external web access in the Docker are not allowed.
+Commands that require external web access are not allowed in the Dockerfile.
 This includes commands that install dependencies.
 Any dependencies need to be brought in during the pipeline's build job – not build-image.
 The dependencies will be cached and saved as artifacts to be used throughout your pipeline.
 They will be available in the GitLab runner environment.
-They must be scanned for vulnerabilities before they are allowed to be deployed to Platform One resources.
+They must be scanned for vulnerabilities before they are allowed to be deployed to P1 resources.

 To bring dependencies into your Docker image, use the COPY directive to copy files from the GitLab runner environment into the container.

 Commands that update packages at the OS-level, e.g., yum, dnf, wget, cannot be brought in as artifacts.
 They must be installed on the base image.
 Product teams should try to find pre-approved Iron Bank images with these packages already installed.
-Request a new Iron Bank Image .
+Request a new Iron Bank Image New Iron Bank images can be requested here .

 We also do not allow commands that modify users.

-The list of unauthorized commands can be found here: https://code.il2.dso.mil/platform-one/devops/pipeline-templates/-/blob/beta//scripts/dockerfile-scan/cmdscan/unauthorized.json
+The list of unauthorized commands can be found here: unauthorized commands

 - adduser